Sau1707/ezstorage/docs/SQLITE.md

 data.save()
 ```

-This will create a entry in the database, with key: "example" and number: 100.
+This will create a entry in the table "Demo", with key: "example" and number: 100.

 |     |  Name   | Number |
 | :-: | :-----: | :----: |
 | #1  | example |  100   |

-> Note: The first time the class is initiated, it will check that the database structure it's the correct one, if the table don't exist it will create one and if the table has a diffrent schema it will be update to match the class types.
+>

 If a entry in the database alreay exist, can be get by passing it's key: